Linn County

 Description: A name of location.

 Source: Adams, Orvyl Guy.
-"Place Names In The North Central Counties Of Missouri."
+"Place Names in the North Central Counties of Missouri."
 M.A. thesis., University of Missouri-Columbia, 1928.

 Place name: North Salem

 Description: The town of Whig Town was platted in 1840 when the northern part of the county was a boundary of sections seven and eight, Field Artillery, United States of America.
 Most of the settlers were of Puritan stock and as there were more Whigs than Democrats in the town, it received the name of "Whig Town."
 The town was laid out in 1858 by William Sanders.
 When the post office was platted Mr. Putnam wanted to call it Salem, in honor of his old home in Indiana, but since there was already one Salem in the state, the place was called North Salem.
-Salem is a Hebrew word for "peace" and was applied to the Massachusetts city by the earliest settlers, in hopes thay they would find peace and security there, that they had not found in Europe from whence they immigrated.
+Salem is a Hebrew word for "peace" and was applied to the Massachusetts city by the earliest settlers, in hopes that they would find peace and security there, that they had not found in Europe from whence they immigrated.
 (HIST.
 LINN (Brisdall & Dean), pp. 825-6; Stennett, p.
 122)

 Source: Adams, Orvyl Guy.
-"Place Names In The North Central Counties Of Missouri."
+"Place Names in the North Central Counties of Missouri."
 M.A. thesis., University of Missouri-Columbia, 1928.

 Place name: North Salem School